 We also have a memorandum of understanding with EmpathBio to explore the feasibility of combination treatment of an MDMA derivative EMP-01 and BNC210 which could have the potential to further expand the market for BNC210 for the treatment of PTSD.
 Depending on the results of the preclinical feasibility studies, we intend to enter into a definitive agreement with EmpathBio, but there is no assurance we will do so.
 We intend to determine the feasibility of behavioral therapy with MDMA/EMP-01 followed by treatment with BNC210 which may have the potential to reduce the intensive in-clinic treatment sessions that are currently used with MDMA treatment.
 Under the proposed collaboration, it is anticipated that EmpathBio would be primarily responsible for such trials and we would be responsible for supplying any and all amounts of BNC210 required for such trials.
 We and EmpathBio have agreed to reasonably update each other of significant events relevant to intended timing of preclinical and clinical studies related to the proposed collaboration.
 Under the proposed collaboration, we and EmpathBio would each retain all rights in relation to our or their own intellectual property, respectively.
-Ownership of any intellectual property resulting from the proposed collaboration is expected to be determined in accordance with U.S. patent law, unless otherwise agreed to by us and EmpathBio; provided that EmpathBio would own any intellectual property specific to EMP-01 and/or which employs or is derived from EmpathBio's intellectual property and, subject to the foregoing, we would own any intellectual property specific to BNC210 and/or which employs or is derived from our intellectual property.
+Ownership of any intellectual property resulting from the proposed collaboration is expected to be determined in accordance with U.S. patent law, unless otherwise agreed to by us and EmpathBio; provided that EmpathBio would own any intellectual property specific to EMP-01 and/or which employs or is derived from EmpathBio's intellectual property.